-The district has identified the following as directory information: student name, photography, date, place of birth, major field of study, degrees, honors, and awards received, dates of attendance, grade level, most recent educational institution attended, participation in officially recognized activities and sports, and weight and height of members of athletic teams.
+The district has identified the following as directory information.
 If a parent objects to the release of the student's information included on the directory information response form, this objection also applies to the use of that information for school-sponsored purposes, such as:

-- Honor roll,
+- Honor roll

-- School newspaper,
+- School newspaper

-- Yearbook,
+- Yearbook

-- Recognition activities,
+- Recognition activities

-- News releases, and
+- News releases

-- Athletic programs.
+- Athletic programs

-Note: Review Authorized Inspection and Use of Student Records on page 17.
+Note: Also see Authorized Inspection and Use of Student Records on page 12.